All Episodes

 And that is the explanation and the answer to your question.

-Just to reiterate, it was May 12th, 2014.
+All right, just to reiterate, it was May 12th, 2014.

-Reuters West Antarctic glaciers in irreversible thaw.
+Reuters West Antarctic glaciers in irreversible thaw, raising sea levels.

 That was May 12th.

-The news is that there is a record amount of ice in Antarctica.
+Today, the news is that there is a record amount of ice in Antarctica.

-And they confronted the guy that runs the sea ice institute or whatever the hell the phony baloney thing is.
+And they confronted the guy that runs the Sea Ice Institute or whatever the hell the phony baloney thing is.

 Oh, yeah, yeah, yeah.